davehein/p2gcc/p2link_src/readme.txt

 #define OTYPE_INIT_DATA    0x13 // Initialized global data
 #define OTYPE_UNINIT_DATA  0x14 // Uninitialized global data
 #define OTYPE_END_OF_CODE  0x20 // End of code/data

+The symbol section defines the memory section where the symbol is declared or from where it is referenced.
+The symbol section is define in p2link.h as follows:

+#define SECTION_NULL       0
+#define SECTION_TEXT       1
+#define SECTION_DATA       2
+#define SECTION_BSS        3

 The symbol value is a 32-bit number that normally specifies an address.
 The len value is a single byte that specifies the length of the symbol name, which